-The Tax Increase Prevention Act of 2014 required the IRS to establish a voluntary certification program for professional employer organizations (PEOs).
+The Stephen Beck, Jr., ABLE Act of 2014 required the IRS to establish a voluntary certification program for professional employer organizations (PEOs).
 PEOs handle various payroll administration and tax reporting responsibilities for their business clients and are typically paid a fee based on payroll costs.
 To become and remain certified under the certification program, CPEOs must meet various requirements described in sections 3511 and 7705 and related published guidance.
-A CPEO is generally treated as the employer of any individual who performs services for a customer of the CPEO and is covered by a contract described in section 7705(e)(2) between the CPEO and the customer (CPEO contract), but only for wages and other compensation paid to the individual by the CPEO.
+A CPEO is generally treated for employment tax purposes as the employer of any individual who performs services for a customer of the CPEO and is covered by a contract described in section 7705(e)(2) between the CPEO and the customer (CPEO contract), but only for wages and other compensation paid to the individual by the CPEO.

 For purposes of Form 8027, the customer for whom a work site employee performs services (that is, the employer who operates a large food or beverage establishment) is considered the employer and must file Form 8027.
 The CPEO must furnish to the customer any information necessary to complete this form.

 Employers must annually report to the IRS receipts and tips from their large food or beverage establishments.
 Employers use Form 8027 to report that information.
 In addition, employers use Form 8027 to determine allocated tips for tipped employees.